All renderings © Craig Brown. Do not copy, download or use in any form without written permission from Craig Brown.

 Team genealogy: Pittsburgh 1870s-

-Pittsburgh began as Allegheny, an independent pro team in Pittsburgh formed in the late 1870s.
-Allegheny joined the American Association (AA) at its formation in 1882.
+Pittsburgh began as Allegheny, an independent pro team in the city of Allegheny, PA, located across the Allegheny River from Pittsburgh.
+The club organized in the mid-1870s and joined the American Association (AA) at its formation in 1882.
 The AA was a major league operating between 1882 and 1891.
 Allegheny played in the AA through the 1886 season and then moved to the National League (NL) as Pittsburgh in 1887.
 The NL began operation in 1876 and Pittsburgh has played in the league every year from 1887 to present time.
-Information from wikipedia.
+Information from wikipedia.com.

-Diggers on this uniform: Chuck McGill, Don Stokes, Mark Fimoff, Nigel Ayres, Richard Hershberger,
+Diggers on this uniform: Chuck McGill, Don Stokes, Gary Kodner, Mark Fimoff, Nigel Ayres, Richard Hershberger,